Toyosi Olusanya

-Olutoyosi Tajudeen Oludamilola Olusanya (born 14 October 1997), known as Toyosi Olusanya, is an English footballer who plays as a forward for club Doncaster Rovers, on loan from Major League Soccer club Houston Dynamo.
+Olutoyosi Tajudeen Oludamilola Olusanya (born 14 October 1997), known as Toyosi Olusanya, is an English footballer who plays as a forward for Scottish Premiership club Aberdeen.

 He started his professional career at AFC Wimbledon and scored on his debut.
 After a loan spell at Kingstonian in late 2016, Olusanya trialled with Chelsea, Reading, Wolverhampton Wanderers and Cheltenham Town before joining Walton Casuals.
 He joined Fleet Town in February 2018 before a move to Gosport Borough a month later.

 Club career

 Youth

 Olusanya started his youth career with Mass between the ages of 11 and 14, before a year-long spell at Palace Guard.
 He later joined 10 Coaching as part of a college scheme, and was spotted by AFC Wimbledon while looking at a teammate.

 AFC Wimbledon

 In 2015, Olusanya joined AFC Wimbledon.
 He was a key member of the club's 2015–16 FA Youth Cup run that saw them reach the fifth Round.

 Having featured in a 4–0 victory over Woking in the first round, he netted both goals in the club's 2–0 victory over Ebbsfleet United in the second round.
 Olusanya also played against Watford, Newcastle United and Chelsea in the ensuing rounds.
 He was rewarded with a professional deal in February 2016.